thindil/steamsky/bin/doc/MODDING.md

-  `{HealingTools}` which later will be replaced with name of tool used for healing, `{HealingSkill}` which later will be replaced with name of skill used for healing, `{PilotingSkill}` which later will be replaced with name of skill used for piloting ship.
+  `{HealingTools}` which later will be replaced with name of tool used for healing, `{HealingSkill}` which later will be replaced with name of skill used for healing, `{PilotingSkill}` which later will be replaced with name of skill used for piloting ship, `{EngineeringSkill}` which later will be replaced with name of skill used by ship engineer.

 ## Goals